intel/llvm/sycl/doc/CompilerAndRuntimeDesign.md

   a_1.bin|a_1.sym|a_1.props
 ```

-- Finally, this filetable is passed to the `clang-offfload-wrapper` tool to
+- Finally, this filetable is passed to the `clang-offload-wrapper` tool to
 construct a wrapper object which embeds all those files.

 Note that the graph does not change when more rows (clusters) or columns